2024 Best Family Practice Nurse/Nursing Schools in Missouri

 Family Practice Nurse/Nursing is of the hottest degree programs in the United States, coming in as the #52 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

-College Factual reviewed 4 schools in Missouri to determine which ones were the best for degree seekers in the field of family practice nurse/nursing.
-Combined, these schools handed out 597 degrees in family practice nurse/nursing to qualified students.
+For its 2025 ranking, College Factual looked at 4 schools in Missouri to determine which ones were the best for family practice nurse/nursing students pursuing a degree.
+Combined, these schools handed out 580 degrees in family practice nurse/nursing to qualified students.

 Choosing a Great Family Practice Nurse/Nursing School